umanochiocciola/kane/README.md

 Open Source Notes:
 	This is a full open source.
 This means than you have free access to the project and its source code.
 	If you paid for this pretend a refund!
-	To contribute to this project either with ideas or python code feel free to send me that at lorenzomari22@gmail.com For minor updates, news and tips visit lorenzomari.netlify.app/Kane.html